Azure/InnovationEngine/tutorial.md

 Hello world
 ```

-# Test non-executable code blocks
+# Executable vs non-executable code blocks
+Innovation engine supports code blocks which are both executable and non-executable.
+A code block is executable if the label/tag after the bash scripts is one of the supported executable tags.
+Those tags are: bash, terraform, azurecli-interactive, and azurecli.

-If a code block does not have an executable tag it will simply render the codeblock as text
+If a code block has a non supported tag like YAML or HTML it will simply render the code block as text and continue parsing the document.

 For example: